sw-hx/articles/articles/search-by-plocate.md

 - All you need to remember your file name that you want to know it,s location and Done !

-Luckily all my backups files followed a standard name format like 😁😁😁
+Luckily all my backups files followed a standard naming format 😁😁😁 like

 ```bash
 filename-backup-YYYY-MM-DD